 You should also look into the user-friendly and easy to installation factor while getting a particular projector.
 It would be a boon to get a model which is easy to install and entirely user-friendly in usage.
 You should also check whether the projector is offering quick setup option like play-n-plug facility or instant on/off feature.

-The 3D facility should also be taken into account, and it is only applicable if you are getting a home theater projector.
+The 3D facility should also be taken into account, and it is only applicable if you are getting a home theatre projector.
 However, it entirely depends upon your taste whether you want to enjoy 3D movies or not.
 But it would be a great addition to your home theater model as it will open new dynamics.
-Lastly, accessory options, remote, installation service and warranty coverage option should be taken seriously because they serve as a part of buying process.
+Lastly, accessory options, remote, installation service and warranty coverage option should be taken seriously because they serve as a part of the buying process.